Outsourcing is a cost-effective and flexible way for organisations to quickly access expertise or resources to support their operations.

 Setting clear requirements for the outcomes and the relationship and how they fit with your organisation’s strategy will help guide you through the following steps.

-2. Clearly define the process
+Successful outsourcing strategies: clearly define the process

 Having defined the requirements for the process, you can set about defining the process you wish to outsource.

 If you already have a process in place, all the better.
 If you don‘t currently have a process in place, you may need to rely on the expertise of the provider to help you define the process.
 They will have the expertise in this domain, so can advise on how to set up the process.
-If this is the case, having defined the requirements will put you in good stead to acheive this.
+If this is the case, having defined the requirements will put you in good stead to achieve this.

-If you do use the provider to help define the process, ensure this is managed as a seperate project from the business-as-usual arrangement, and that the provider is also capable of delivering such a service (more on that later).
+If you do use the provider to help define the process, ensure this is managed as a separate project from the business-as-usual arrangement, and that the provider is also capable of delivering such a service (more on that later).

 When defining the process, ensure that the following are covered: